Neuro-symbolic AI: Cognitive science

-Gary Marcus argued, "We cannot construct rich cognitive models in an adequate, automated way without the triumvirate of hybrid architecture, rich prior knowledge, and sophisticated techniques for reasoning."
+As another example of AI borrowing from cognitive science, Gary Marcus argued that "We cannot construct rich cognitive models in an adequate, automated way without the triumvirate of hybrid architecture, rich prior knowledge, and sophisticated techniques for reasoning."
 Further, "To build a robust, knowledge-driven approach to AI we must have the machinery of symbol manipulation in our toolkit.
 Too much of useful knowledge is abstract to make do without tools that represent and manipulate abstraction, and to date, the only known machinery that can manipulate such abstract knowledge reliably is the apparatus of symbol manipulation."
+This echoes earlier calls for hybrid models as early as the 1990s.